JacobBersheba89/New_website/README.md

 - 23.2. raged aboutme section
 - 24.2. debug "aboutme" section
 - 24.2. work on inserting an image and splitting it .. **dynamic JS visualisations**
+- 27.2. completion of the about me section..
+I'm fine with it for the time being :-)